 Read the Fine Print and Shop Around

 Remember to always read the fine print.
 Loans of any type have plenty of fees associated with them that you should avoid.
-Shop around for the best deals and work on improving your credit score so better options become available to you.
+Shop around for your best offers and work on improving your credit score so better options become available to you.